 Preparing for Your Interview

 The following are questions to think about while preparing for the interview.
-Also. they may reinforce or make you question your decision to pursue a career as a Medical Doctor:
+They are also designed to reinforce or make you question your decision to pursue a career as an M.D.:

 - What excites you about a career in medicine?